Faiz-rhm/Flutter-Todo-App/README.md

 # Flutter-Todo-App

-A sample app to showcase Crypto Wallet App UI demo in flutter.
+A sample app to showcase Todo App UI demo in flutter.

 ## Development Setup